dmarte/og-sdk/README.md

 # og-sdk

-This is an SDK created to interact with APIs in a simplest form.
+This SDK set of libraries could be used to interact with APIS.